Learn something new every day

 More Info... by email

-A monopole antenna is a radio antenna that is one half of a dipole antenna combined with a right-angle ground plane of considerable length in place of its other half.
-A dipole antenna has two halves, while a monopole antenna replaces one of the halves with an electrically conductive surface known as a ground plane, which behaves like the other half of a dipole antenna.
-With a large enough ground plane, the monopole antenna can be as strong as a dipole antenna.
-Automobile antennas are a common example of a monopole antenna, with the metal of the automobile itself forming the ground plane.
+In its most basic sense, a monopole antenna is a radio antenna that is one half of a dipole antenna combined with a right-angle ground plane of considerable length in place of its other half.
+A dipole antenna has two halves, while a monopole model replaces one of the halves with an electrically conductive surface known as a ground plane, which behaves like the other half of a dipole antenna.
+With a large enough ground plane, the monopole can be as strong as its branched alternative.
+Automobile antennas are a common example, with the metal of the automobile itself forming the ground plane.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!